tannineo/destack/README.md

-# Destack 🔌 Own your stack.
-Embrace your design.
+# This is a PERSONAL fork of Destack

 Build landing pages visually right in your Next.js project.
 Deploy them zero further configuration!